-(2) On February 10, 2021, we authorized the repurchase of up to \$200 million of our common stock, which is in addition to the \$1.1 billion aggregate stock repurchase authorizations announced in February 2020, May 2019 and August 2018.
-On August 2, 2021, we authorized the repurchase of up to an additional \$1.0 billion of common stock.
-For more information on common stock repurchases, see Notes 7 and 11 of the Notes to the Interim Condensed Consolidated Financial Statements.
+(2) On August 2, 2021, we authorized the repurchase of up to \$1.0 billion of our common stock, which is in addition to the \$200 million repurchase authorization announced on February 10, 2021.
+For more information on common stock repurchases, see Note 7 of the Notes to the Interim Condensed Consolidated Financial Statements.